 Consideration: Traffic during peak hours for the drop off and pick up of students are getting longer and longer.
 Village school buses are currently being used and the use of buses would assist too.

-Set vehicle registration fee and/or import tariff according to fuel consumption:
+Set a vehicle registration fee and/or import tariff according to fuel consumption.

 People are most responsive to up-front costs when purchasing vehicles rather than lifecycle ownership costs.
-Therefore, registration fees and import tariffs can be set to make efficient vehicles much less expensive than inefficient ones.
+Registration fees and import tariffs can, therefore, be set to make efficient vehicles much less expensive than inefficient ones.
 Countries have implemented such registration fees that are based on CO2 emissions, fuel consumption, fuel economy, engine displacement, or vehicle size.
 Some have even implemented a “feebate” system that actually pays people that register the most efficient vehicles.
-The recommended registration policy for Tonga would be based on GHG emissions (which allows for alternative fuels), be constant across size categories (to avoid perverse incentives to increase size), and be a “feebate” which are much more politically feasible.
+The recommended registration policy for Tonga would be based on GHG emissions (which allows for alternative fuels) and would be constant across size categories (to avoid perverse incentives to increase size), with a “feebate” system, all of which are much more politically feasible.

 Resource: Vehicle Registration Fees Implemented by Countries